RobMina/ldmx-sim-visdecay/README.md

 G4DarkBreM module in simulation.
 Each material-mass-energy point is submitted as a separate job.

-### Scripts for Studying G4DarkBreM Dark Brem.
-Scaling
+### Scripts for Studying G4DarkBreM Dark Brem Scaling

 - `scripts/run_g4db_scale.sh`: Set up and run G4DarkBreM scaling of dark brem vertices, starting with a csv file created by `g4db-extract-library` and